entkit/entkit/readme.md

 1. After configuration regenerate Ent.
 2. Your package.json file is changed so run `npm install` to get deps.
 3. Check directory of refine application.
-On src directory you can find `entrefine` folder with ent resources.
+On src directory you can find `entkit` folder with ent resources.
 4. Update your `App.ts` file
     ```tsx
     import React from "react";